martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ### &#xf0e8; Graph View
 Graph View displays a graph of all [states](#xf013-states) and the connections between them.
 The graph is automatically generated based on the connections between the states.
 You cannot make connections directly on the graph because the connections may be complex.
 All [dependable tokens](#xf060-states-dependent-on-this) are taken into consideration when generating connections.
 This means that the connection may not reflect the relationship between the states, and may include both inclusive and exclusive connections.

-This view is useful for creating a mental map of where in the story a state may appear.
+This can use it to create a mental map of where in the story a state may appear.

 ![Graph View](GraphView.png)